-Expenses are any payment from the estate which is neither an office holder's remuneration nor a distribution to a creditor or a member.
+Expenses are any payments from the estate which are neither an office holder's remuneration nor a distribution to a creditor or a member.
 Expenses also includes disbursements.

-Disbursements are payment which are first met by the office holder and then reimbursed to the office holder from the estate.
+Disbursements (now renamed expenses in the new insolvency guidance) are payments which are first met by the office holder and then reimbursed to the office holder from the estate.
 Expenses are split into:

-- Category 1 expenses, which are payments to persons providing the service to which the expense relates who are not an associate of the office holder; and - Category 2 expenses, which are payments to associates which have an element of shared costs.
+- category 1 expenses, which are payments to persons providing the service to which the expense relates who are not an associate of the office holder; and - category 2 expenses, which are payments to associates or which have an element of shared costs.
 Before being paid category 2 expenses require approval in the same manner as an office holder's remuneration.